TheRemoteLab/k8s-workflow/README.md

-# kubes-workflow
+# k8s-workflow

-`kubes-workflow` is a platform agnostic persistent lab setup by [The Remote Lab][1], that helps you play with [kubernetes][6], and also focusses on security and static analysis of the container images.
+`k8s-workflow` is a platform agnostic persistent lab setup by [The Remote Lab][1], that helps you play with [kubernetes][6], and also focusses on security and static analysis of the container images.

 Platforms supported: